Test installation

 Start UltiHash services

-Change the working directory to the folder where you saved compose.yml
+Change the working directory to the folder where you saved compose.yaml

 .
 For example: